davidmjadams/simpleshapes/content/articles/nothing-to-see-here.md

 ## Oh, hello there

-Somehow you have made it here before I've added any articles.
-Come back soon, I promise there will be something here 🙃.
+This is the first post, I should delete it - but I don't really want to 🙃.